fera0013/CarND-Vehicle-Detection-P5/README.md

 ####1.
 Briefly discuss any problems / issues you faced in your implementation of this project.
 Where will your pipeline likely fail?
 What could you do to make it more robust?

 A general problem in this project is the large set of hyperparameters, that makes it impossible to find the best combination using a systematic grid search approach.
 The only possible approach is therefore to find a promising setup by trial and error and refine it further by finetuning additional parameters.
 The approach I chose for this project yielded good results on the test images and is able to detect the cars most of the times in the video.
 The detection boxes are however extremely unstable and there are a lot of false positives.
 The former problem could be tackled by an algorithm that averages boxes over several frames.
-A solution for the false positives could be the introduction of continuity tracking, which ignores boxes that are not confirmed by similar ones in subsequent frames.
+A solution for the false positives could be some sort of continuity tracking, which ignores boxes that are not confirmed by similar ones in subsequent frames.
 Since most false positives occur at the bottom of the frames, they could also be filtered out by reducing the sliding window grid further.